tonglam/notion-d1-worker/README.md

    - Go to [Notion Integrations](https://www.notion.so/my-integrations)
    - Create a new integration
    - Copy the integration token
-   - Share your Notion database with the integration
+   - Share your root page with the integration
-   - Copy your database ID from the database URL
+   - Copy your root page ID from the page URL

 3. **Configure Environment**